MDS goes damaged on blacklist (failed to read JournalPointer: -108 ((108) Cannot send after transport endpoint shutdown)

 There is at least one case here where r!=0 is being taken to mean damage, but we should be just respawning when seeing EBLACKLISTED.
 Almost everywhere else MDSIOContext handles this, but JournalPointer doesn't use it because it works outside of the MDS lock.

-#1 Updated by John Spray 6 months ago
+#1 Updated by John Spray about 6 years ago

 - Priority changed from Normal to Urgent

 Promoting to urgent because I've seen this fail the fs suite more than once.

 I looked further into logs this time and found that the original blacklist was happening because the MDS was re-using a PID.

 It's respawning again and again with the same PID, because teuthology runs daemons with "-f" -- usually we get a new PID when daemonizing.
 I have no idea why we've only just starting seeing this issue.